joachimschaaf/dockerdemo/README.md

 ## Containers, data and volumes

 After a container has been started, the data that is created is stored in the container filesystem.
-To store data outside of the container, host directories can be mounted or Docker volumes, a kind of data container, can be used.
+To store data outside of the container, host directories can be mounted or Docker _volumes_, a kind of data container, can be used.
 Volumes are the preferred solution!

 We want to create a file in the container.
 This can be done by running a shell in the container with the 'exec' command: